-1. Any absences more than two absences or any class absences in excess of two absences in one semester will be grounds for dismissal.
-2. Documentation of an absence must be submitted by the student immediately upon return or prior to if expected absence (\see Documentation of Student Action Report Form); 3.
-If a student is to be absent from class or clinical, the student must notify his/her instructor thirty (30) minutes prior to the start of the scheduled experience.
-Notification will occur according to instructor through Microsoft TEAMS.
+1. More than two absences in any class or clinical in one semester will be grounds for dismissal.
+2. Documentation of an absence must be submitted by the student immediately upon return or prior to if expected absence (see Documentation of Student Action Report Form); 3.
+If a student is absent from class or clinical, they must notify their instructor thirty (30) minutes before the start of the scheduled experience.
+Notification will occur according to the instructor through Microsoft TEAMS.